-Textiles courses are well established at Morley and offer a uniquely wide range of specialisms at all levels; beginner through to advanced level in our bright, modern, well equipped studios.
+Textiles courses are well established at Morley and offer a uniquely wide range of specialisms at all levels; beginner through to advanced level in our bright, modern, well-equipped studios.

-Whether you wish explore a new hobby, develop and express yourself creatively through a variety of textile mediums or progress in your career we have something for you.
+Whether you wish to explore a new hobby, develop and express yourself creatively through a variety of textile mediums or progress in your career we have something for you.

 Textiles courses are taught by professional practitioners and designers allowing you to develop traditional skills such as upholstery, print, tapestry weaving, dye methods, stitch and construction and much more through to cutting edge, digital design.